 Snow is possible at any time but most likely to occur from September to June.
 Bring warm clothing, a sturdy tent, and an appropriate sleeping bag.

 There are no bridges in Lake Clark.
 Although fording wild rivers presents many challenges, it is also part of true wilderness hiking.
-Learn how to manage the risks associated with this hazardous venture.

 Most visitors travel to Lake Clark via small plane.
 Safety in this remote place depends on more than just a pilot's skill.
-Increase the safety of your own flight by following these easy steps.

-Staying Safe in Bear Country
+Bear Country Basics

-Fishing In Bear Country
+Fishing in Bear Country